 Povitica is a traditional Eastern European Dessert Bread that is as lovely to look at as it is to eat!

-A great recipe we've got from Jenni, also because we just had collected and dry our own grown walnuts for this season.
+A great recipe we've got from Jenni for a Daring Bakers challenge, also because we just had collected and dry our own grown walnuts for this season.
 And then this recipe came on just the right moment to do something with them.
-Jenni found out that the Povotica at the Farmer's Market she went to costed $25 dollars a bread.
+Jenni found out that the Povotica at the Farmer's Market she went to costed 25 dollars a bread.
 She was determined to find a recipe to make it.

 Activate the Yeast